Soorya001/ScrollView/README.md

 # Running the project

-Clone the repo\
+1. Clone the repo\
-Goto the correct directory\
+2. Goto the correct directory\
-Enter the command npm i\
+3. Enter the command npm i\
-Enter the command npm start.
+4. Enter the command npm start

 ## How to use the App
-Enter any number within the range of [1-8].\
+1. Enter any number within the range of [1-8]\
-And hit pick any number of times.\
+2. And hit pick any number of times\
-See the magic happen.\
+3. See the magic happen\